-Chart 1 The four major banks dominate the Australian banking system Market shares based on domestic loan and deposit positions as of June 30, 2023
+Market shares based on domestic loan and deposit positions as of Dec.
+31, 2022

-Source: Australian Prudential Regulation Authority Monthly ADI Statistics Copyright © 2023 by Standard & Poor's Financial Services LLC.
+Source: APRA Monthly ADI Statistics.

+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.

 The group should benefit from a renewed focus on its Australia and New Zealand core banking activities.
-ANZ's announced acquisition of Suncorp-Metway Ltd. (SML) in July 2022, should it proceed, will further enhance its competitive position.
-However, on Aug.
-4, 2023, the Australian Competition and Consumer Commission decided not to grant authorization for the merger.
-ANZ Group will seek an independent decision through the Australian Competition Tribunal.
-Should approval be granted, ANZ Group is set to complete the acquisition in 2024, subject to further regulatory approvals.
+Its acquisition of Suncorp-Metway Ltd. (SML) in July 2022 will further enhance its competitive position.